Identity theft

 Report the identity theft to the police.

-Get a copy of the police report so that you can share it with your financial institutions, credit card issuers, the credit reporting agencies, and any other companies.
+Get a copy of the police report so that you can share it with your bank, credit card issuers, the credit reporting agencies, and any other companies.

 Tell the financial institutions, credit card issuers, or companies that are involved.